DigitalCommons/open-data-and-maps/data/docs/README.md

 cd open-data-and-maps
 git checkout development
 ```

-**TODO**
-There are a few remaining requirements that we need to iron out before adding them to the list.
-They are getting admin access to the deployment server and getting the password to Virtuoso (the triplestore) to remove existing graphs and upload new ones.
+### Access to the server and Virtuoso

+In order to deploy the files to the web server you will need SSH access to the server.
+This will require you to generate an SSH Key and have someone with server access add the public key to ~/.ssh/authorised_keys for each account you need access to.

+A username and password will also be required to access Virtuoso Conductor (the triplestore).

 ## Converting data into standard format.